Zion Narrows Top Down Backpacking Guide

 Itinerary

-Chamberlin Ranch trailhead – The 3-mile hike into the actual “Narrows” starts just south of the Virgin River after a brief stream crossing (just past the Narrows information sign).
+The 3-mile hike into the actual “Narrows” starts just south of the Virgin River after a brief stream crossing (just past the Narrows information sign).
 It’s a straightforward route through the fairly desolate arid pasturelands of the privately held Chamberlain Ranch.

 The dirt road route is bordered by a desert forest of juniper and piñon pine and lined with electric fences holding back grazing cows.
 At 2.5 miles, you’ll encounter an old dilapidated homestead called Bulloch’s Cabin.
 From there, go about 200 yards further and take one of the trails heading eastward toward the stream—there’re a scattering of trails, but all eventually lead into the stream bed of the North Fork of the Virgin River.
-At this point, it’ll be clear that you’re entering the canyon, and before long the walls began to rise.
+At this point, it’ll be clear that you’re entering the canyon, and before long, the walls begin to rise.
 From here on out, you’re in and out of water for the next 13 miles.

 Getting To the Trailhead